Kunstinstituut Melly: Name change

-On 17 September 2017, the center announced it would be changing its title because it was named after Witte de With, a Dutch naval officer who had worked for both the Dutch East India Company and the Dutch West India Company and therefore was associated with colonialism.
-Then director Defne Ayas commented "We were named after our location in 1990, the street in which we are situated is named after.
-Naming art institutions after locations in a bid to affirm neutrality was a trend in those days".
+On 17 September 2017, the center announced it would be changing its title because it was named after Witte de With, a Dutch naval officer who had worked for the Dutch East India Company and the Dutch West India Company and therefore was associated with colonialism.
+Then director Defne Ayas commented, "We were named after our location in 1990, the street in which we are situated is named after.
+Naming art institutions after locations in a bid to affirm neutrality was a trend in those days."
 The problem with the name was highlighted by critic Egbert Alejandro Martina during preparatory meetings for the exhibition Cinema Olanda: Platform, which ran alongside the Dutch pavilion at the Venice Biennale.
-An open letter from Martina and others then stated that "Witte de With has 'failed' to come to terms with its own internal contradictions, and has yet to reckon with the historical figure it symbolically embodies".
+An open letter from Martina and others stated, "Witte de With has 'failed' to come to terms with its own internal contradictions, and has yet to reckon with the historical figure it symbolically embodies."

 In response, the center titled its next exhibition Witte de With; What's in a name?.
 The ongoing debate became a national controversy.
 By January 2020, questions were being asked in the mainstream media about why the center had not changed its name.
 In June 2020, as part of the George Floyd protests in the Netherlands, activists vandalized symbols of colonialism in Rotterdam.
 These included the Piet Hein statue in Delfshaven, the Pim Fortuyn memorial and the Witte de With Center, where they left handprints in red paint.
-In response, the center immediately took down its name board from the building and director Sofia Hernandez Chong Cuy announced that there would be a consultation period and then a new name would be announced on January 27, 2021.
+In response, the center immediately took down its name board from the building, and director Sofia Hernandez Chong Cuy announced that there would be a consultation period and then a new name would be announced on January 27, 2021.
 The centre produced a timeline to record the process.